SAFEGUARDING AND CHILD PROTECTION POLICY

-All staff must be aware safeguarding issues can manifest themselves via peer on peer abuse.
-This is most likely to include, but not limited to: bullying (including cyber bullying), gender-based violence/sexual assaults, harassment and sexting.
-Staff should be clear as to the school or college’s policy and procedures with regards to peer on peer abuse; and on how the risk of peer-on-peer abuse is being minimised, how suspected abuse will be recorded and investigated; as well as how the victims and perpetrators will be supported.
+All staff must be aware safeguarding issues can manifest themselves via child-on-child abuse.
+This is most likely to include, but not limited to: bullying (including cyber bullying), gender based violence/sexual assaults, harassment and sexting.
+Staff should be clear as to the school/college or college’s policy and procedures with regards to child-on-child abuse; and on how the risk of child-on-child abuse is being minimised, how suspected abuse will be recorded and investigated; as well as how the victims and perpetrators will be supported.
 More support can be found:

-It is important that schools record incidents across the whole spectrum of sexual violence, sexual harassment, and harmful sexualised behaviours so that they can understand the scale of the problem in their own schools and make appropriate plans to reduce it.
+It is important that school/colleges record incidents across the whole spectrum of sexual violence, sexual harassment, and harmful sexualised behaviours so that they can understand the scale of the problem in their own school/colleges and make appropriate plans to reduce it.
 For more guidance go to:

-Sexual violence and sexual harassment between children in schools and colleges (publishing.service.gov.uk)– from September 2021
+Sexual violence and sexual harassment between children in school/colleges and colleges (publishing.service.gov.uk) – from September 2021

 All such incidents should be immediately reported to the Designated Safeguarding Lead (DSL) or equivalent and managed in line with your setting’s child protection policies.
 Victims of harm should be supported by the school/college’s pastoral system.
 It is important that all staff new or otherwise, have input on these matters at least annually.